georgeflanagin/arachnophile/README.md

 10.0.0.254:/home /home nfs defaults,_netdev 0 0
 10.0.0.254:/opt  /opt nfs ro,_netdev 0 0
 ```
+- Mount the shared disks from Arachne.
+    - `mount -av` (the -v is verbose so that errors will be detailed instead of only reported.)
+    - `ls -l /home` (Should show users' `$HOME`s from Arachne.)
 - Add these lines to `/etc/hosts` so that the nodes "know about" each other
 ```
 10.0.0.254  arachne